keu/docs/astro/runtime-version-lifecycle-policy.md

 | Stable          | 6 months or 3 months after the next major Runtime release (whichever is longer) |
 | LTS             | 18 months                                                                       |

-For each `major.minor` pair, only the latest patch is supported at any given time.
-If you report an issue with an Astro Runtime patch version that is not latest, the Astronomer Support team will always ask that you upgrade as a first step to resolution.
-For example, we encourage any user who reports an issue with Astro Runtime 4.0.2 to first upgrade to the latest 4.0.x version as soon as it's generally available.
+For each major Runtime version, only the latest `minor.patch` version is supported at any given time.
+If you report an issue with an Astro Runtime version that is not latest, the Astronomer Support team will always ask that you upgrade as a first step to resolution.
+For example, any user who reports an issue with Astro Runtime 4.0.2 will be asked to upgrade to the latest 4.x.y version as soon as it's generally available.

 Within the maintenance window of each Astro Runtime version, the following is true: